akshaykmanoj/kubernetes-jenkins-helm/README.md

 3. Create two pipeline jobs in Jenkins:

-- **Build (Integration Pipeline)**: Use the "Jenkinsfile" to build the Docker image, push it to ECR (Elastic Container Registry), and package the Helm Chart.
+- **Build (Integration Pipeline)**: Use the "Jenkinsfile" to Git checkout, Python build and unit test, build the Docker image, package the Helm Chart and push to ECR (Elastic Container Registry).

 - **Deploy (Deploy Pipeline)**: Use the "Jenkinsfile-helm" to download the Helm Chart from ECR and deploy it to Minikube.